 Every one of these applicants was accepted to medical school.

 "High grades and/or MCAT scores alone are never enough.
 For those interviewed, impressions from the personal interview are exceedingly important."

 Deliver a powerful interview performance with our book, The Medical School Interview: Winning Strategies from Admissions Faculty.

-Step 2: Send a copy of your application materials to us at firstname.lastname@example.org.
-Let us know where you'll be interviewing, and the type of interview (e.g., traditional, MMI, behavioral).
+Send a copy of your application materials to us at email@example.com.
+Let us know where you'll be interviewing, and the type of interview (e.g., traditional, MMI, behavioral)

-Step 4: Your mock interview will be conducted by Dr. Desai.
+Your mock interview will be conducted by Dr. Desai or Dr. Katta.

-Step 5: During the 2-hour phone or Skype interview, Dr. Desai will analyze your answers and show you ways to stand out.
+During the 2-hour phone or Skype interview, Dr. Desai or Dr. Katta will analyze your answer and show you ways to stand out.

-Step 6: You will also have a post-interview phone conversation with Dr. Desai.
-During this session, you will provide details about your interview experience at the medical school.
+You will also have a post-interview phone conversation with Dr. Desai or Dr. Katta. during this session, you will provide details about your interview experience at the medical school.
 You'll learn how to communicate with the school in the post-interview period to maximize your chances of admission.
 You'll also learn how to build upon the experience so that you deliver a winning performance during future interviews.